 The Rod of Aesculapius is situated within the Greek letter Delta which is symbolic of the dental profession, and is surrounded by the Greek letter Omicron which stands for “odont” or tooth.
 Contained within the omicron is the Society’s corporate name, Nassau County Dental Society, which is also represented by the initials NCDS, situated beneath the delta.
 Finally, contained within the delta are the indicia 1948 (the year of the Society’s incorporation) and NY (the state in which the society is incorporated).

 On January 9, 2007, the Board of Regents of The University of the State of New York, for and on behalf of the State Education Department, granted an amended charter to the Nassau Academy of Dentistry which had originally been chartered as the Nassau-Suffolk Academy of Dentistry on June 25, 1965.
-On January 17, 1984, the charter was emended to change the corporate name to the Nassau Academy of Dentistry although its official address remained in Rockville Centre.
-Beginning in 2008, all of the educational activities of the Nassau County Dental Society will be conducted under the auspices of the Nassau Academy of Dentistry.
+On January 17, 1984, the charter was emended to change the corporate name to the Nassau Academy of Dentistry..
+Since 2008, much of the educational activities of the Nassau County Dental Society have been conducted under the auspices of the Nassau Academy of Dentistry.

 May it be ever thus!